amrav-tihor/RONEE/index.md

 _Decrypting the txt file_

+### Testimonials

+_"Helped me to protect my important text files, and I use RONEE for daily quotes too, loved it!!"_
+                                                                                               - A Chakrinee

+_"RONEE is amazing and fast, I use it to encrypt pictures too"_
+                                                             - Y Chetan

+_"RONEE is colourful and very easy to use"_
+                                         - S Divya

 ### Support or Contact

 Loved my Software??
 Want to support me??
 Donations are accepted via crypto only, my bitcoin address is,
 ```bc1q3dj3qt8t52nphz5caweyszts7qza299p4ucaxy```

 **Having issues?? contact me @ _circuitjet.yt@gmail.com_**